Yashaswirai/MERN-LUMINA/README.md

 # LUMINA E-Commerce Store

+## Internship Project for Euphoria GenX

-A full-stack MERN (MongoDB, Express, React, Node.js) e-commerce application with Razorpay payment integration.
+This project was completed as part of an internship and training program with **Euphoria GenX**.
+It demonstrates proficiency in full-stack development using the MERN stack (MongoDB, Express, React, Node.js) with Razorpay payment integration.

 ## Features